- Bachelor's degree, or its equivalent, from a regionally accredited college or university.

 - reasons for interest in study at Luther Seminary

 - a summary of future plans for ministry

 - a one page-statement outlining your personal faith and theological convictions

 Please send this essay as an attachment to firstname.lastname@example.org.

 Candidates for ministry in the ELCA or other denominations are encouraged to submit their candidacy essay in lieu of the above.

-Special Note: The GRE (Graduate Record Examination) IS NOT required for admission to Master of Arts degree programs.
+Special Note: The GRE (Graduate Record Examination) is NOT required for admission to Master of Arts degree programs.

 Once all of your application materials are received, it will be reviewed at the next admissions committee meeting.
-The committee meets regularly and you will be notified by mail within a short time after the group meets.
+The committee meets regularly and you will be notified by mail within a short time after the committee meets.